jkfaris94/jkfaris94/README.md

 💻 What I'm Working On

-- Developing a client platform and app for personal training, designed to scale for online and virtual coaching.
+- Developing a client platform and app for personal training, designed to scale for online personal training clients and virtual coaching.
 - Building features for custom exercise programming, progress tracking, and a seamless user experience.

-## 🧠 What I'm Learning
+## 🧠 What I'm Skilled With
 - React, Node.js, Express, MongoDB
 - PostgreSQL, REST APIs
 - Algorithms & Data Structures